Lightscatter Press Board of Directors

 (Signature Books, 1994), flicker, winner of the 2014 Antivenom Prize from

 Elixir Press, and Ephemerist (Red Mountain Press, 2017).
-Her poems and video work have been published in Tar River Poetry, Sugar House Review, SouthWord, Hunger Mountain Review, Terrain.org, Quarterly West, The Moth, MappingSLC.org, and elsewhere.
+Her poems and video work have been published in Tar River Poetry, Sugar House Review, SouthWord, Hunger Mountain Review, Terrain.org, Quarterly West, The Moth, MappingSLC.org and elsewhere.
 In 2015, her poem 'Eidolon' was awarded the Ballymaloe International Poetry Award.
-She is Professor of English at Salt Lake Community College, where she teaches writing of all sorts, and she loves learning about how writing of all sorts manifests and makes its way in the world.
-She has an abiding passion for seeing as many movies in theaters as possible.
+She is Professor Emeritus of English at Salt Lake Community College, where she was the recipient of the SLCC Foundation Teaching Excellence Award in 2006.
+At SLCC, she taught writing of all sorts, as well as publication studies, and is one of the founders of the SLCC Publication Center.
+In the summer of 2022, she was named Utah's Poet Laureate by Governor Spencer J. Cox.